 A Simple Church is a gathering of believers that is either face-to-face or online.
-Unlike Small Groups, more people can participate.
-However, it must be simple to organize.
-It should not need a lot of planning and logistics to execute.
-The gathering must have a fixed schedule and location.
-There must be synchronous teaching and learning, whether live or pre-recorded.
-There must also be a time for worship, which can also be live or pre-recorded.
-There must be a time for interaction or discussion of what has been learned.
-There must be a time for prayer as well.
-All these can be done in the context of eating together if at all possible, although this is optional.
-Simple Churches are places of grace where people can know and experience God together with others.
+Unlike Small Groups, more people can participate in a Simple Church.
+It is simple to organize.
+It does not need a lot of planning and logistics.
+The gathering has a fixed schedule and location.
+There is synchronous teaching and learning, whether online or on-site.
+There is also a time for worship, which can also be online or on-site.
+There is a time for interaction or small group discussion.
+There is also a time for mutual prayer.
+All these can be done in the context of fellowship or eating together, if at all possible.
+Simple Churches are places of grace where people can know and experience God together with others wherever they are.

 How do I join a Simple Church?